Mahindra Lifespaces

 In contrast, market rates are dictated by real-time factors such as demand, infrastructure, locality popularity, amenities, and property condition.
 Market prices often exceed the reckoner rate, especially in prime or rapidly developing areas, sometimes by a significant margin.

-The ready reckoner rate’s meaning lies in transparency and regulation.
+The ready reckoner rate's meaning lies in transparency and regulation.
 It prevents under-reporting of sale prices and helps the government collect appropriate taxes.
 However, it does not always reflect the true market value of a property.
-Buyers should use the reckoner rate for
+Buyers should use the reckoner rate for understanding legal costs and combine it with local market research to assess fair pricing.

 In summary, what is ready reckoner versus market rates comes down to is legality versus actual demand.
 Knowing both figures allows you to negotiate effectively, understand taxes, and avoid paying above-market value.